felixheck/wurst/README.md

 ```

 #### Registration
-Finally register the plugin and set the correct routes directory:
+Finally register the plugin and set the correct options:
 ``` js
 server.register({
   register: wurst,